somilia/pymivot/README.md

 ```

 The validation process follows these steps
-- INPUT: a VOTable annotated with the supported modes.
+- INPUT: a VOTable annotated with the supported models.
-  - The annotation must have a valid TEMPLATES
+  - The annotation must have at least one valid TEMPLATES
-  - The current implementation works only with VOTables havinf one table.
+  - The current implementation works only with VOTables having one table.
 - Building of a model view of the first data row (`mivot-validator/mivot_validator/instance_checking/xml_interpreter/model_viewer.py`).
 - All top level INSTANCEs of the model view will be checked one by one.
-- The XML block corresponding to the instance to validate are extracted as etree objects
+- The XML block corresponding to the instance to validate is extracted as etree objects
-- Get the `dmtype`on the instance to validate
+- Get the `dmtype` on the instance to validate
 - build a XML snippets for that class from the VODML file (`mivot-validator/mivot_validator/instance_checking/snippet_builder.py`)
 - These snippets are stored in `mivot-validator/mivot_validator/instance_checking/tmp_snippets` (&ast;)
 - The validator checks any component of the mapped instance against the snippet.